EugenShved/smashing_magazine_parser/README.md

 * The utility should download wallpapers in all available resolutions
 * If wallpapers are available in versions with and without a calendar, the utility should download both.

-### Results

-Place the utility in your personal GitHub account as a public project.